 In connection with the Private Placement, the Company sold to the Placement Agent, for nominal consideration, Placement Warrants to purchase from the Company 123,720 shares of Series A Preferred.
 The Placement Warrants are initially exercisable at a price equal to \$11.00 per share and may be exercised at any time during the 10-year period commencing February 7, 1998.
 The rights, preferences and privileges of the shares of Series A Preferred issuable upon exercise of the Placement Warrants are identical to those offered to the participants in the Private Placement.
-The Placement Warrants contain anti-dilution provisions providing for adjustment of the number of securities underlying the Series A Preferred issuable upon exercise of the Placement Warrants and the exercise price of the Placement Warrants under certain circumstances.
-The Placement Warrants are not redeemable and will remain outstanding, to the extent not exercised, notwithstanding any mandatory redemption or conversion of the Series A Preferred underlying the Placement Warrants.
+The Placement Warrants contain anti-dilution provisions providing for adjustment of the number of warrants and exercise price under certain circumstances.
 The Placement Warrants grant to the holders thereof certain rights of registration for the securities issuable upon exercise of the Placement Warrants.
 See "--Registration Rights."